Lake Superior State Lakers: Running

 LSSU is home to a cross country and track & field program.

 Tennis

 LSSU is home to men's and women's tennis teams.
 In 2004 and 2006, LSSU's men's tennis teams qualified for the NCAA Division II National Championships for the first and second time in school history.
 In 2006 and 2007 LSSU's women's tennis teams qualified for the NCAA Division II National Championships for the first and second time in school history.

 Former teams

-Football history
+Football

 LSSU briefly fielded a football team from 1948 to 1950 when the university was known as Sault Tech.

-Club teams

-LSSU Rugby Football Club
+Rugby

 LSSU also briefly fielded a club men's rugby team, 'The Black Sheep', from 2006 to 2009.
 Despite enthusiasm among students, the team folded due to lack of support from the administration.